matrix-org/synapse/docs/usage/administration/monitoring/reporting_homeserver_usage_statistics.md

-# Reporting Anonymised Statistics
+# Reporting Homeserver Usage Statistics

-When generating your Synapse configuration file, you are asked whether you would like to report anonymised statistics to Matrix.org.
+When generating your Synapse configuration file, you are asked whether you would like to report usage statistics to Matrix.org.
 These statistics provide the foundation a glimpse into the number of Synapse homeservers participating in the network, as well as statistics such as the number of rooms being created and messages being sent.
-This feature is sometimes affectionately called "phone-home" stats.
+This feature is sometimes affectionately called "phone home" stats.
 Reporting [is optional](../../configuration/config_documentation.md#report_stats) and the reporting endpoint
 [can be configured](../../configuration/config_documentation.md#report_stats_endpoint),